openfaas/docs/docs/openfaas-pro/introduction.md

 * A new Pro UI dashboard for managing and monitoring OpenFaaS functions across namespaces (released March 2022)
 * CPU and RAM usage metrics within the OpenFaaS API, CLI and Pro UI dashboard (released Feb 2022)
 * AWS SQS event-connector (released January 2022)

-Upcoming:
+* Concurrency limiting for functions - i.e. one request per container

-* Redesigned async system with NATS JetStream which replaces NATS Streaming (shipping soon)
+* Redesigned async system with NATS JetStream which replaces NATS Streaming (available in pilot)
     * NATS Streaming is available for CE and will be deprecated in June 2023.
     * Dedicated Helm chart for installing additional queue-workers with JetStream
-* Structured logging / JSON for OpenFaaS Pro customers in the queue-worker (shipping soon)
+    * Structured logging / JSON for OpenFaaS Pro customers in the queue-worker

-* Concurrency limiting for functions - i.e. one request per container
+Upcoming:

 * Enhanced RBAC for functions and the OpenFaaS REST API
 * AMQP event trigger for RabbitMQ and Azure Service Bus
 * Enhanced multi-tenant isolation for large organisations and service providers